alaive/alaive.github.io/index.md

 layout: default
 ---

-[ALAIVE](https://www.snic.de/alaive/) is an innovation project that brings together artificial intelligence and life science for the monitoring and optimal control of living systems with a special focus on agriculture and health care.
-It is implemented in a verstaile interactive Internet platform that combines tools from natuaral language processing and emotion inference for a natural and emphatic human-machine interaction.
+[ALAIVE](https://www.snic.de/alaive/) is a start-up that brings together computational neuroscience, artificial intelligence, and life science for the monitoring and optimal control of living systems with a special focus on agriculture and health care.
+The intelligent systems are implemented in a verstaile interactive Internet platform that uses tools for natuaral language processing and intention inference for a natural and emphatic human-machine interaction.